-From Feb 1806 to Mar 1811, Smelt missed 135 of 579 roll call votes, which is 23.3%.
-This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
+From Feb 1806 to Mar 1811, Smelt missed 137 of 584 roll call votes, which is 23.5%.
+This is on par with the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.

 |Dec 1805-Apr 1806||6||6||100.0%||97th|